CofluxLabs/coflux/docs/docs/getting_started/server.md

 ## Setting up a project

-Before we can connect an agent, we need to create a Coflux project.
+Before we can connect an agent, we need to create a Coflux project and an environment.

-**Create a project using the web UI**, and **take note of the project ID**.
+**Create a project and an environment using the web UI**, and **take note of the project ID and environment name**.

 Next, we can start an agent...